8 Ways To Cut the Legal Costs of Your Military Divorce

 Although a Kentigern House valuation is a good way to start, your solicitor will probably advise you to get a separate formal actuarial valuation of your pension – the Veterans UK valuations don’t always show the true value of a military pension.

 You will need certain financial documents throughout the divorce procedure and getting hold of them yourself will help keep costs down.
-Your solicitor will be able to tell you exactly what you need, but you can help by making sure you have:
+Your solicitor will be able to tell you exactly what you need, but you can help by making sure you get the following yourself:

 • Mortgage redemption statement and a valuation of your home if you have one (3 valuations from local estate agents is a good course of action)